daisyb/ETR/README.md

 1/21
 - Daisy: Completed inventory in Room.java
   - Basically a JPanel() with buttons for each item in it
+- Camille and Daisy: created ImagePopups class, which is a simple subclass of Popup except with only the image and no Action/MouseListener

 1/22
+- Camille: made endscreen for the end of the puzzle
+  - commented code
-- Daisy: Final modifications, cleaned up code, added comments etc.
+- Daisy: Final modifications, cleaned up code, added comments, etc.

 ## FINAL PUZZLE OUTLINE